bitdisaster/rfcs/text/0000-msix-auto-updater.md

 }
 ```

-To introduce MSIX auto updating, Electron will provide a new updater implementation when a Windows packaged app is detected.
+To introduce MSIX auto updating, Electron will provide a new updater implementation when a **Windows packaged app** is detected.

+> [!IMPORTANT]
+> This RFC refers to "Windows packaged apps" in the sense of Windows apps that have a Package Identity, rather than "packaged" in
+> the Electron sense.
+See the Microsoft's [Deployment Overview](https://learn.microsoft.com/en-us/windows/apps/package-and-deploy/)
+> documentation for more information.

 ### Windows packaged apps